msyamkumar/cs220-projects/spring20/p1/README.md

 ## Clarifications/Corrections

-* September 9: Updated test.py.
-For those who have been getting errors of the type "jupyter not recognized" when running it, please re-download.
+None yet.

 ## Step 0: Setting up your environment

 **Important:** Before proceeding, install Python 3 on your laptop.
 We've created videos showing how to do this on